In this options trading guide for 2022 and 2023, you're going to learn about options trading.

 Remember that profitable trading is not about knowledge; it requires discipline and patience.

 March 2020 was one of the most violent selloffs that the market has ever experienced, and the first 6 months of 2022 saw the bull market end.

 The VIX has been elevated for almost all of 2020 (trading mostly between 20 and 40).

 If you’ve been following my blog and YouTube channel, you know that the best way to earn consistent profits in the stock market (with high statistical probability) is to sell option premium.

 By selling option premium, you act like an insurance salesman or a casino.
 You are taking high probability bets that have an 80% - 90% chance of earning you a profit.

 But, are you guaranteed to make a profit on every single trade?
 Of course not.

 You'll need to mitigate your risk and not trade too aggressively when the market behaves irrationally.

-I am going to teach you some of the best options trading methods for 2021 that should help you earn a substantial profit.
+I am going to teach you some of the best options trading methods for 2022 and 2023 that should help you earn a substantial profit.